otavio-paz/otavio-paz.github.io/_projects/2_project.md

 ### Key Features

-- **Primary Power Source**: Four Q CELLS 365W solar panels arranged in a 1.46kW array on the cabin roof, optimized for maximum sunlight capture.
+- **Primary Power Source**: Four Silvantis F Series (SunEdison) 325W solar panels arranged in a 1.3kW array on the cabin roof, optimized for maximum sunlight capture.
 - **Wind Energy Supplement**: A 400W Air X Marine Wind Turbine, primarily educational, adds resilience and serves as an awareness tool for sustainable practices.
 - **Energy Storage**: A 2400Wh battery pack ensures consistent power, even during overcast or low-wind conditions.
 - **Off-Grid Flexibility**: The system supports lighting, charging devices, and other critical needs across all buildings.